Domains and URLs

 • Region: The geographic region in the Wristband cloud where the application is deployed.

-• Application Domain Name: When you create new applications, this is the domainName field that is required upon creation.
+• Application Domain Name: This is the domainName field that is specified when a new application is created.

-For tenants under an application, a unique vanity domain is assigned to each tenant in order to uniquely identify them in our platform.
+Like applications, when you create a tenant in Wristband, a unique vanity domain is assigned to it.
 Tenant vanity domains are used for the following:

 • Endpoints that you redirect to as part of authentication workflows, including the authorize and logout endpoints.